 Wander through three centuries of American art

 The Smithsonian American Art Museum in Washington, DC is one of the largest and most expansive collections of American art in the world.
-The museum’s two locations, the main building in Penn Quarter and the Renwick Gallery in Downtown, represent thousands of artists spanning hundreds of years.
+The museum’s two locations, the main building in Penn Quarter and the Renwick Gallery located next to the White Hosue, represent thousands of artists spanning hundreds of years.

 Journey through America’s artistic development by viewing 17th- and 18th-century paintings from from the colonies of New Spain and New England, then make your way through the 19th century art collection, which highlights the Western migration, impressionism and the Gilded Age.
 A visit to this museum is as encompassing a museum experience as one can find.

 At the Smithsonian American Art Museum you will encounter America’s most revered artists of each time period, as forms, styles and genres were developed and perfected – as well as the National Portrait Gallery, which shares the same building.
 The 20th century saw progress in the realms of abstraction and realism, as visitors can see through the museum’s large collection of New Deal art and murals.
 The museum also hosts a vast contemporary art collection, so your trek through American art will bring you all the way to the present day.
 If you are looking for a more culturally oriented perspective, collections do stem beyond eras: the museum features exhibits specifically dedicated to African American and Latino artists, as well as folk art.

 The Renwick Gallery is the museum’s free-to-enter home for contemporary craft and decorative art, displaying the finest in American craft and decorative art in its beautiful, state-of-the-art building just steps from the White House.
 The Renwick is known for its groundbreaking interactive exhibits, so make sure to check out what's happening there before you go.